 The aseptic packaging system must be capable of filling the product produced by the HTST or UHT system in an aseptic manner and sealing the container hermetically so that sterility is maintained throughout the handling and distribution processes.
-Any aseptic packaging system should be however capable of meeting following four criteria.
+Any aseptic packaging system should be however capable of meeting the following four criteria.

-1) It should be able to be connected to the processing system in a manner that enables aseptic transfer of product to take place.
+1) It should be able to be connected to the processing system in a manner that enables the aseptic transfer of product to take place.
 2) It could be able to effectively sterilize before use.
 3) It could be able to carry out the filling, sealing and critical transfer operations in a sterile environment.
-4) It must have ability to be cleaned properly after use.
+4) It must have the ability to be cleaned properly after use.

 The type of packaging material used is influenced by the nature of the product, the cost of both the product and the package and the preferences of the consumer.
 The most widespread consumer package for aseptic products is the paper-based carton, which is used for many dairy products, fruit juices and other beverages.
 In addition to retail or consumer aseptic products, bulk-packaging systems are in use for products, which are then further processed and/or repacked into consumer-sized packs.

 Before considering the packaging material themselves, it is instructive to consider the various functions that retail food package is called on to perform.
 Although there are more than hundred different aspects to be considered when developing a new package, these may be conveniently grouped under twenty-two headings.
 The greatest demands on packaging arise from the requirements of perishable foods such as milk, fruit juice, vegetables in brine, and so on, which have been processed to give long shelf-lives at ambient temperatures.

 Canned and aseptically packed foods come under this category, and a package of an aseptic food will certainly need to fulfill the following criteria;

 - It should prevent physical damage to the packaged product.
 It should run smoothly on filling lines.